ramin-tarhande/practice-frontend/README.md

 # practice-frontend
-Projects for practicing different front-end technologies
+Projects for practicing different technologies needed for front-end development